jackiehjm/stx-docs/doc/source/dist_cloud/kubernetes/upgrading-the-systemcontroller-using-the-cli.rst

             ~(keystone_admin)]$ system host-upgrade controller-0

         .. note::

-            Controller-0 must pxe-boot from the management network and not from any pxe-boot server.
-Also, ensure that the |NIC| sequence is correct.
+            controller-0 must pxe-boot over the management network and its load must be served from controller-1, and not from any external pxe-boot server attached to the |OAM| network.
+To ensure this, check that the network boot list/order of BIOS |NIC| is correct.

     #.
 Unlock controller-0.